alainamb/web-localization-for-beginners/README.md

 ## Development Notes
 - **AI Assistance:** This project was developed with the assistance of Claude 3.5 Sonnet and Claude 3.5 Haiku
-- **Localization Approach:** While externalizing strings into JSON files is a best practice, this course focuses on foundational localization concepts using inline content

 ## Getting Started
 1. Clone the repository